yaroslavyaroslav/OmniFocus-MCP/README.md

 # OmniFocus MCP Server

 A Model Context Protocol (MCP) server that integrates with OmniFocus to enable Claude to interact with your tasks and projects.

+## Status

+This is a work in progress.
+It is not yet ready for serious use.

 ## Quick Start